jmlkl/msweeper/README.md

     * Uses 2d array for mines

 * Has adjacency system
-    * Uses 2d array for adjacency
+    * Uses own 2d array for adjacency

 * Has few methods for visualization
     * Right now outputs bool mine array, int adjacency array and mix of those two